TeamHG-Memex/eli5/README.rst

 * LightGBM_ - show feature importances and explain predictions of LGBMClassifier and LGBMRegressor.

+* CatBoost_ - show feature importances and explain predictions of CatBoostClassifier and CatBoostRegressor.

 * lightning_ - explain weights and predictions of lightning classifiers and regressors.